This is it, folks. The last chapter. Five and a half years, triple-digit classics, and—in self-congratulations—the pie party to end all pie parties.

 (Among Countless Lessons Learned)

 - Just because someone did it first does not mean they did it best.
 Often, it means just the opposite.
 So can we stop worshiping the ground trodden by Tolkien, and Lawrence, and Hemingway?
 Or at least acknowledge that their imagination far outstripped their implementation?
 No?
-OK, whatever.
+OK.
+I tried.

 - No book is made “classic” by accident, and we’re leaving a lot of our fellow humans out of the club.
 If the Literary Canon were a person, he’d be a straight, white, rich, able-bodied colonialist, probably with a beard and a monocle.
 He’d definitely be a he.
 And while his voice deserves to be heard, just like anyone else’s, the anyone elses have been patient enough.
 It’s the Canon’s turn to listen, and to make a little room.